-- 2.3.2 Façade Design: The use of covered walkways, arcades, or open colonnades is strongly encouraged along long facades to provide shelter, encourage people to walk from store to store, and to visually unite the structure.
+2.3.2 Façade Design: The use of covered walkways, arcades, or open colonnades is strongly encouraged along long facades to provide shelter, encourage people to walk from store to store, and to visually unite the structure.
 Pedestrian entrances to each business or tenant should be clearly defined and easily accessible.
+FINDING: N/A

-FINDING: N/A - 2.3.3 Focal Points: Linear commercial buildings can include a focal point such as a raised entranceway or clock tower, or other architectural element to add visual interest and help reduce the scale of the building.
-FINDING: N/A - 2.3.4 Façade Offsets: Variations in the plane of the front façade add visual interest.
+2.3.3 Focal Points: Linear commercial buildings can include a focal point - such as a raised entranceway or clock tower, or other architectural element - to add visual interest and help reduce the scale of the building.
+FINDING: N/A

+2.3.4 Façade Offsets: Variations in the plane of the front façade add visual interest.
 They also create opportunities for common entries, and social or landscaped spaces.
+FINDING: N/A

-FINDING: N/A - 2.3.5 Rooflines: Variations in rooflines, detailing, cornice lines and building heights should be incorporated into the design to break up the scale of linear commercial buildings.
-FINDING: DISCUSS 2.4 Smaller Freestanding Commercial Buildings: Objective: Smaller freestanding commercial buildings can easily make use of traditional New England building forms and should be designed to be attractive pieces of architecture, expressive of their use and compatible with surrounding buildings. - 2.4.1 Single Use Buildings: Buildings that are constructed for use by a single business are generally smaller in scale than multi-tenant buildings.
+2.3.5 Rooflines: Variations in rooflines, detailing, cornice lines and building heights should be incorporated into the design to break up the scale of linear commercial buildings.
+FINDING: DISCUSS 2.4 Smaller Freestanding Commercial Buildings.
+Objective: Smaller freestanding commercial buildings can easily make use of traditional New England building forms and should be designed to be attractive pieces of architecture, expressive of their use and compatible with surrounding buildings.

+2.4.1 Single Use Buildings: Buildings that are constructed for use by a single business are generally smaller in scale than multi-tenant buildings.
 Single use buildings should be designed to be attractive and architecturally cohesive.
 To the greatest extent possible, the same materials, window types and roof types should be used throughout.
+FINDING: N/A

-FINDING: N/A - 2.4.2 Franchise Design: Franchise architecture with highly contrasting color schemes, non-traditional forms, reflective siding and roof materials are not related to any traditional New England style.
+2.4.2 Franchise Design: Franchise architecture with highly contrasting color schemes, non-traditional forms, reflective siding and roof materials are not related to any traditional New England style.
 They are buildings that are stylized to the point where the structure is a form of advertising.
 However, franchises have been willing to use existing "vernacular" buildings, and sometimes have designs that somewhat reflect local styles.
-FINDING: N/A - 2.4.3.
-Mixed Use Buildings: Buildings containing mixed uses (e.g., health club on the first floor with professional offices on the second floor) are encouraged.
-The architecture of a mixed-use building can reflect the different uses on the upper floors by a difference in façade treatment, as long as the building has a unified design theme.
-FINDING: N/A - 2.5 Residential Structures: Objective: Cumberland's future housing stock in the Route 1 corridor should be well designed and constructed and is encouraged to have some connection to the traditional styles of New England residential architecture.
+FINDING: N/A of New England residential architecture.
 The large mass of multiplex dwellings can be broken up by façade articulation and architectural detailing in order to reduce their apparent size.
 Building form and massing can conform to traditional New England residences by using gable or gambrel roofs with generous overhangs.
 Traditional vertically hung windows are encouraged.
 Garages should not constitute a major element of the front of the house that faces the street but should be located to the side or rear wherever possible.
 Dwellings with ells and additions, and ones with multiple roof planes harken back to traditional New England farm and seaside homes.
 Box-like, ranch or split-level "contractor modern" type dwellings do not particularly reflect Maine styles.
 Similarly, traditional New England building materials such as wooden shingles and clapboards are encouraged.
 Modern low-maintenance materials such as cemeticious shingles and clapboards may be substituted.
-FINDING: DISCUSS - 2.6 Residential Care Facilities: Objective: Ensure that the future needs of Cumberland's aging population are met in healthy and well-designed facilities, and that the architecture and site design of such facilities fit into the Cumberland context.
+FINDING: DISCUSS